OpenMx/OpenMx/docs/source/GeneticEpi_Matrix.rst

     AEest
     LRT_ACE_AE

-Note that the OpenMx team is currently working on better alternatives for dropping parameters.
 These models may also be specified using paths instead of matrices, which allow for easier submodel specification.
 See :ref:`geneticepidemiology-path-specification` for path specification of these models.